JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 #### Twelve bar blues
 Twelve bar blues chart to play blues over any song.
 In the play section we can make it interactive
-- Display a simple 3x4 chart showing the order of the chords in the key of the song
+- Display a simple 3x4 chart showing the order of the chords in the key of the song #DONE
 - Show a horizontal scroll view of suggested scales to play in either the I, IV or V chord which can be selected by the user
+###### This can be encapsulated into a component as it is being used in multiple screens now
 - Clicking on the scale will open the fretboard as usual
 - Add triads to the list of suggested scales, perhaps in a separate row